 - Vegetable Lo-Mein

-- 1.5 lbs boneless, skinless chicken breast, sliced thin into 2 inch long pieces
+- 1.5 pounds boneless skinless chicken breast sliced thin into 2 inch long pieces

-- 1/2 tsp kosher salt + more to taste
+- ½ teaspoon Kosher salt + more to taste

-- 2 inch fresh ginger, peeled, and minced
+- 2 inches fresh ginger peeled, and minced

-- 1 tsp coconut sugar (or light brown sugar)
+- 1 teaspoon coconut sugar or light brown sugar

 - Garnish: fresh basil and cilantro leaves

 - In a cast iron skillet over medium/high heat, add 1 tbsp of olive oil and add sliced chicken.
 Season with kosher salt and fresh ground black pepper, sear each side for 3-4 minutes until golden brown.
 Remove from skillet and set aside (chicken will finish cooking in the broth).